jpatton-USGS/neic-glass3/doc/GlassConfiguration.md

 * **DepthLayers** - The list of depth layers for a grid in kilometers
 * **MaximumDepth** - The web specific maximum allowable locator depth in kilometers
+* **MaxSiteDistance** - The web specific maximum allowable node-site distance in degrees
 * **AzimuthGapTaper** - The web specific value in degrees where the locator should start down weighting for azimuthal gap
 * **NodeResolution** - The desired inter-node resolution (or spacing) for a grid